CDonohoe-Designs/BLE-Control/Docs/PCB/BLE-Control_PCB_Layout_Plan_AD25.md

    - GND pad with 2–3 vias straight into L2 within <0.5 mm.
 4. First **input cap(s)** for BQ21061 at the VIN pin, forming a tiny loop with D101 path and GND.

-Goal: smallest possible **VBUS + GND loop** at the connector → ESD/surge current dumped locally into L2.
+My Goal: smallest possible **VBUS + GND loop** at the connector → ESD/surge current dumped locally into L2.

 ### 8.2 D+ / D− path